Tinuy-an Falls in Bislig

 The Borboanan Reservoir with its natural lake a few minutes after sunset located a few kilometers after the waterfall is just along the trail.
 If you stop here after sunset, just have those anti-mosquito lotion handy as these insects really make a feast out of you.
 In going to this place, the mayor’s office or the Paper Country Inn at the city can be of assistance.

-5 Responses to “Tinuy-an Falls in Bislig”
+28 thoughts on “Tinuy-an Falls in Bislig”

 1. wow. this has gotta be one of the most amazing sets of pics I have ever seen. ang galeng.